 Social media has exploded in recent years.
-Social media has changed how employers and recruitment agencies search for new talent, so if you are not embracing social media platforms, then you will soon be left behind trying to play catch up.
+It has changed how employers and recruitment agencies search for new talent, so if you are not embracing social media marketing in your recruitment activities, then you will soon be left behind trying to play catch up.

-- forty-five per cent of HR decision makers said they were already using social media tools in recruitment and 16 per cent said they were planning to in future
+- 45% of HR decision-makers said they were already using social media tools in recruitment and 16% said they were planning to in future

-- around 40 per cent said they would make greater use of them in the future
+- Around 40% said they would make greater use of them in the future

 What’s the golden rule?

-If this all sounds great, I should share with you the one key to success.
-It’s about connecting with people in a meaningful way.
+If this all sounds great, then there is one key to success that we want to share with you.
+It’s all about connecting with people in a meaningful way.
 Be targeted, be strategic, and measure your results.

 I’m interested – what do I need to consider